Two LNG tanks arriving in Romania from China.

 Total volume for the shipment 616,957 kgs and 2,983.39 cbm

-Martin Bencher Germany, supported by other MB offices and partners around the World, handled a multi-origin project for a customer in the mining industry in 2015/2016.
+Martin Bencher Germany, supported by other MB offices and partners around the World, handled a multi-origin project for a customer in the mining industry.

 Places of loading: Germany, Finland, UAE, South Africa, Australia, China, England, France, and Saudi Arabia.